About Us

 Hope operates as an independent system steward coordinating access to psychosocial supports rather than delivering clinical treatment.
 We work in partnership with participants and their families lived-experience workers service providers clinicians and community stakeholders across Western Australia to ensure fair access strong governance and quality outcomes.

 The role does not provide clinical treatment.
-Instead you will work alongside young people families and carers (where appropriate) service providers and the Program Coordinator to support engagement recovery planning service navigation and transitions.
-You will play a key role in ensuring young people experience the program as accessible respectful culturally safe and empowering while maintaining integrity probity and compliance with commissioning requirements.
+Instead you will work alongside people families and carers (where appropriate) service providers and the Program Coordinator to support engagement recovery planning service navigation and transitions.
+You will play a key role in ensuring people experience the program as accessible respectful culturally safe and empowering while maintaining integrity probity and compliance with commissioning requirements.

 Whats on Offer$44.58 per hour super